 We were heading back today from our Christmas vacation in Sölden, Austria and decided to stop by Neuschwanstein since it was on the way.

 Walt Disney modeled the Cinderella castle after Neuschwanstein and with good reason, it’s very beautiful and the setting is both dramatic and magical.
 Even in the winter time it’s just as pretty to visit, not only for the castle but also for the views overlooking the valley below and beyond.

 When Should you Visit?

 I’ve heard and read online from many people that the inside isn’t as grand as the outside of the castle.
-I’ve already visited my fair share of castles since I’ve been in Germany so I’ll just take their word for it.
-So, we didn’t do the tour which saved us the wait.
+So, we personally didn’t do the tour which saved us the wait.

 Try going early if you go in the winter, or better yet, purchase your tickets ahead by going online to their website.
 Be sure to book at least two days prior to your visit.
 You’ll still need to pick them up once you arrive, but you might be able to skip the really long line!
 Tickets need to be purchased at the bottom of the hill before you go up.

 Can you drive up to the castle?

 No you cannot.
 We walked fifteen minutes up the windy road to Neuschwanstein.
 There are horse carriage rides available for a fee but they do fill quickly.
 They do not ride right up to the castle so there is some walking involved.
 If you have reduced mobility please visit their website for more information on accommodations.

 There is also a shuttle bus that starts at parking P4 and stops above the bridge at the Jugend lookout point.
 From there it’s about a 10-15 minute walk downhill to the castle.
 The shuttle does not run if there is snow or ice.